breezeight/nicola_blog/docs/dev/packer_and_vagrant.md

 An easy way to add a local application cookbook is `berks cookbook addictive-devel-box-cookbook` and `cookbook 'addictive-devel-box-cookbook', path: 'addictive-devel-box-cookbook'`

 NB: the application cookbook is also a nice pattern to override node
-attributes: see Application Pattern in the guide [Develop and Test Chef Cookbooks](/guides/chef-cookbooks-develop-and-test.html)

 Example to set the npm attribute of the nodejs cookbook: